perfoon/Multirun/README.md

 # Multirun

-Multirun allows to start multiple game instances at once.
+Multirun allows starting multiple game instances at once.

-The main purpose of this feature is to speed up the multiplayer game development.
+The main purpose of this feature is to speed up multiplayer game development.
 One game instance can be configured to host the game and others to join.

 ## How to use